Malaysian culture and traditions

 Can I discuss politics or religion?

-How to dress for a Malay wedding?
+How should I dress for a Malay wedding?

 Is tipping mandatory?